-As of December 31, 2021, the Company's ownership interest in Angel was approximately 49.7%, excluding 7% of Angel's equity reserved for issuance under the Angel ESOP.
-The Company recognized its share of losses in Angel for the total amount of \$4.8 million and \$0.2 million as loss from equity method investment on the consolidated statement of operations for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2022, the Company's ownership interest in Angel was approximately 49.7%, excluding 7% of Angel's equity reserved for issuance under the Angel ESOP.
+The Company recognized its share of losses in Angel for the total amount of \$10.0 million, \$4.8 million and \$0.2 million as loss from equity method investment on the consolidated statement of operations for the years ended December 31, 2022, 2021 and 2020, respectively.
+Since inception through December 31, 2022, Angel has not recorded any revenue.